garrandall/popular-music-data/tracks/don-t-go-breaking-my-heart-elton-john-kiki-dee.md

 Don't go breaking my heart
 You take the weight off of me
 Oh honey when you knock on my door
-Ooh, I gave you my key
+Oh I gave you my key

-Ooh, nobody knows it
+Oh nobody knows it
 When I was down
 I was your clown
-Ooh, nobody knows it (Nobody knows it)
+Oh nobody knows it (Nobody knows it)
 Right from the start
 I gave you my heart
 Oh, I gave you my heart